snowdj/metrics20f/summary/intro_prob_theory06_joint_dist.md

     b.
 Covariance and Correlation (CB, chapter 4.5)

-3.	**Special Case**: Multivariate Normal (see also Bruce Hansen’s notes Chapter 5.2.).
+3.	**Special Case**: Multivariate Normal (see also BH, chapters 5.7-5.8; Bruce Hansen’s notes Chapter 5.2.).
 Note that we will use this result in various settings such as derivation of the exact finite sample distribution of OLS estimator.

 4. [MIT Introduction to Probability and Statistics](https://ocw.mit.edu/courses/mathematics/18-05-introduction-to-probability-and-statistics-spring-2014/readings/MIT18_05S14_Reading7a.pdf)